Hemmerle

-Background
+History

-Anton and Joseph Hemmerle established Hemmerle by taking over an established goldsmiths’ company specialising in medals and orders and in 1895 they are appointment 'Purveyor to the Court' by Luitpold, Prince Regent of Bavaria by Royal warrant of appointment to create medals for the Royal Bavarian Court, Bavarian Order of Merit.
-The Hemmerle boutique at 14 Maximilianstraße opened in 1904 and remained there till 2024.
-Hemmerle moved to its new location at Maximilianstraße 30 in late 2024.
+Anton and Joseph Hemmerle established Hemmerle by taking over the established goldsmiths’ company Elchinger that produced medals and orders.
+In 1895, they were appointed 'Purveyor to the Court' by Luitpold, Prince Regent of Bavaria through a royal warrant of appointment to create medals for the Royal Bavarian Court, including the historic Bavarian Order of Merit, which Hemmerle continues to produce to this day since it was instituted in 1957.
+Hemmerle has also been responsible for producing the Bavarian Maximilian Order for Science and Art since 1905.

+The Hemmerle boutique at 14 Maximilianstraße opened in 1904 and remained there for more than a century.